The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 Billie Eilish: “Everything I Wanted”

-Eminem feat.
-Juice WRLD: “Godzilla”
+Eminem featuring Juice WRLD: “Godzilla”

-Future feat.
-Drake: “Life Is Good”
+Future featuring Drake: “Life Is Good”

 Lady Gaga with Ariana Grande: “Rain on Me”